dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 ```

 ## Docker Compose
 Creating a `docker-compose.yml` file lets us spin up multiple containers with specified configuration.
-It's a great for development and sharing container configurations.
-You can reference images on Docker Hub or a Dockerfile.
+It's great for development and sharing container configurations.
+We can create containers from images on Docker Hub or a based on a Dockerfile.

 ```
 version: "3.7"